-Network Lists is the Azion platform feature that allows you to create and manage whitelists, *blacklists or even greylists based on the user’s network or location.
-With it, it is possible to prevent different types of attacks to your network, as well as to prevent users with malicious behavior from having access to your applications.
+Network Lists is the Azion platform feature that allows you to create and manage whitelists, blacklists or even greylists based on the user’s network or location.
+With this feature, it is possible to prevent different types of attacks to your network, as well as to prevent users with malicious behavior from having access to your applications.

 With Azion Network Lists, you can create and manage lists that are loaded on all Azion Edge Nodes.
 Whenever a Network List is associated with a rule, it is compared with the IP address of the client performing the HTTP request, taking into account the comparison operators configured in the Rules Engine Rule.

 |IP/CIDR||It corresponds to a list of IP addresses or CIDR, one address per line must be filled in.
 If you prefer, also enter the subnet mask of the IP addresses.|